khazaei/vision-hist/README.md

 model = torch.nn.parallel.DataParallel(model, device_ids=DEVICE_IDS)
 ```

-### Weight Initialization
+### Glorot Initialization

 To initialize the network, the authors pretrained a shallower network, and then used these weights to initialize the
 deeper networks.
 This helped training convergence.
 Later on, the authors mentioned that Glorot initialization, without
 pretraining, resulted in the same performance.
+Glorot initialization described in "Understanding the difficulty of
-Glorot initialization takes into account the fan-in and scales the
+training deep feedforward neural networks - Glorot, X. & Bengio, Y. (2010).", takes into account the fan-in and scales
+the
 weights, which reduces saturation during backpropagation and forward pass.
+For glorot, also known as xavier
+initialization the weights are drawn from a distribution with its variance scale by the (fan_in + fan_out).

 ```python
 nn.init.xavier_uniform_(layer.weight, gain=nn.init.calculate_gain('relu')